vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/0/05_Bibliography.md

-[^r19]: List of Sovereign States and Dependent Territories by Birth Rate.
-Wikipedia.
-Source: The World Factbook.
-Retrieved 2014-02-21.
-2016.
-URL: https://en.wikipedia.org/wiki/List_of_ sovereign_states_and_dependent_territories_by_birth_ rate (cited on pages 39-44, 0).

-[^r20]: List of Sovereign States and Dependent Territories by Mortality Rate.
-Wikipedia.
-Source: Causes of mortality, OECD Stat Health Status, OECD.
-2011.
-URL: https://en.wikipedia.org/wiki/ List_of_sovereign_states_and_dependent_territories_by_mortality rate (cited on ages 39-44, 50).

 [^r21]: J Diamond.
 Collapse: How Societies Choose to Fail or Succeed.
 Penguin Books, 2005, pp. 286-293 cited on page 47).